deeboy8/virus/README.md

 ### 1. Virus Spread Simulation (`simulate`)

-To run a simulation, or one trial, for a variable amount of days with varying vaccination rates and transmission probabilities, use the following command:
+To run a simulation, or one trial, for a specified number of days with varying vaccination rates and transmission probabilities, use the following command:

 ```bash
 python3 virus.py tprob dprob vprob infected days population_count output_file